5 SMART HIRING TECHNIQUES USED BY COMPANIES in 2020

 4. Take Character References

 When asking for a reference most businesses (especially bigger companies) do not give anything more detailed than the dates they worked and the position that they held.
-Another thing we have seen recently is businesses who are hiring requesting character references when they get to offer stage.
+Another thing we have seen this year is businesses who are hiring requesting character references when they get to offer stage.
 Understandably, most candidates are unable to provide this from their current employer, but a great candidate should be able to get ex-colleagues or a manager that they used to work for to provide this.
 As the person hiring, you would then speak directly to their referees.
 One thing worth considering is that if a company has a policy of only offering a standard reference then it may be difficult to get a telephone reference from someone who currently works there.

 5. Onboard Remotely